makeplans/terms/TOS.md

 <h1>Terms of service for MakePlans</h1>

 MakePlans (the service) is a hosted web-based application that makes it possible for an organisation (the client) to manage their appointments and offer online booking for their customers (end-customers).
-MakePlans is delivered by MakePlans AS (the provider), a Norwegian registered company. *The client* has access to their own account (the account) using a login by individual users (the user).
+MakePlans is delivered by MakePlans AS (the provider), a Norwegian registered company.

+To use *the service* you must agree to these terms. *The client* has access to their own account (the account) using a login by individual users (the user).

 This agreement is subjective to Norwegian law and the jurisdiction of the courts in Norway.

-The current and applicable version of this agreement can be found on https://makeplans.net.

-<h4>Service usage</h4>

-All usage of *the service* must comply with laws in the country of *the client*.

 <h4>Pricing and billing</h4>